Shabbona Lake State Park Campground Information

 Each campsite has a gravel parking space, picnic table, and a campfire ring which is the only spot where ground fires are allowed.
 Only dead wood on the ground in your immediate vicinity may be collected for fires.
 All vehicles must park on the gravel pads.
-All tends must be erected on or within 15 feet of the gravel pad.
+All tents must be erected on or within 15 feet of the gravel pad.

 Swimming / Wading

 Swimming and/or wading is prohibited at Shabbona Lake.
 This regulation is strictly enforced